stellio-hub/device-catalog/README.md

           - The LoRaWAN *payload*
           - The reception *time* in ISO format
           - The device *devEui*` identifier
-      - `expectedOutput`: The expected JSON output from the decoder (note: do not forget escaping the quotes with a backslash *\"* )
+      - `expectedOutput`: The expected JSON output from the decoder

     Example:
     ```json